Table Of Contents

 Multi-cloud management is the process of monitoring, securing, and optimizing workloads and applications across multiple public clouds.
 A multi-cloud management tool provides a unified platform for monitoring, securing, and optimizing cross-cloud deployments.

-Many cloud management tools are great for managing a single cloud, but there are several cross-cloud management platforms you can use today.
+Many cloud management tools are great for managing a single cloud, but there are several cross-cloud management platforms available today.

 You can use these platforms to improve cross-cloud visibility and reduce the number of tools you need to monitor and optimize your multi-cloud deployment.

-Here they are with a quick overview of what they do, ranging from multi-cloud cost monitoring to infrastructure and application performance management.
+Here they are with a quick overview of their work, which covers multi-cloud cost monitoring to infrastructure and application performance management.

 1. CloudZero AnyCost – Multi-cloud cost intelligence platform

-CloudZero AnyCost ingests, normalizes, and presents cost intelligence from cloud providers like AWS, Azure, GCP, and Kubernetes, plus software platforms like Snowflake, New Relic, MongoDB, and Databricks.
+CloudZero AnyCost ingests, normalizes, and presents cost intelligence from cloud providers like AWS, Azure, GCP, and Kubernetes, as well as software platforms like Snowflake, New Relic, MongoDB, and Databricks.

-What makes CloudZero extra special is that you can view your multi-cloud costs down to an individual customer, product, software feature, team, environment, and more.
+CloudZero is extra special because you can view your multi-cloud costs to an individual customer, product, software feature, team, environment, and more.

 By speaking the same cost language, your finance, engineering, and FinOps teams can pinpoint precisely where to cut costs or invest more to maximize returns.